changyaochen/changyaochen.github.io/_posts/2021-05-25-MLOps-course-1.md

 An ML model is only as good as its training data.
 Put it differently, garbage in, garbage out.
 This step is where a real ML project differs most from a Kaggle competition: we are not only the mere consumer of the data, but also the producer and guardian of the data.

 *Data quality*.
-The majority of the ML projects are dealing with labelled data, however, getting the "correct" label might take more effort than one would assume.
-For example, in object detection problems,
+The majority of the ML projects deal with labelled data.
+However, getting the "correct" label might take more effort than one would expect, especially if there are human involved in making the labels.
+For example, in object detection problems, different labelers might draw (sometimes drastically) different bounding boxes for the same object.
+Ensuring the quality of the data (including both features and labels) is a worthy investment, than the most advanced ML model.

 *Data pipeline*.

-Small data: make sure data, especially labels, are clean.
-Big data: investigate efforts on data processing.
+It is often the case that the training data will accumulate over time (_e.g._, new clicks on the ads), therefore, a data pipeline is needed to process the influx of data (not necessarily streaming).
+To this end, one probably needs infrastructure support (_e.g._, Airflow, Spark, Kafka), and some monitoring guardrails to ensure the quality.

+As summarized by Andrew Ng: if one is dealing with small data, then make sure the data, especially the labels, are clean.
+On the other hand, if one is dealing with big data, then investigate efforts on data processing.

 ### Training

+This is the more often discussed component in the ML project lifecycle.

 ### Deployment